 Jade ThirdEye's transaction monitoring allows users to set up rules looking for patterns of activity.
 Users can select from a ‘rule library’ or create their own rules based around certain criteria.
 Within the first day of identifying the unusual behaviour, Skipton were able to create a rule that identified other accounts being opened in the region by customers with a similar profile and transaction pattern.

 “As a result, a number of accounts were identified, closed, and the funds returned to victims in the sending institutions.
 We were also able to warn our branch colleagues about these customers so they were prepared when they made subsequent visits to the branches.
 The fraudsters quickly realised we were on to them.”

 Whether exploited by relatives or associates, or falling victim to scams or doorstep criminals, fraud targeting elderly and vulnerable customers has become a significant issue in the UK.
-Skipton has committed to helping keep these vulnerable customers safe, with help from Jade Financial Crime.
+Skipton has committed to helping keep these vulnerable customers safe, with help from Jade ThirdEye.

-The flexibility of Jade Financial Crime has allowed Skipton to develop a number of ‘vulnerable customer’ rules that look for activity of concern on the accounts of customers that they have deemed as more susceptible to being targeted.
+The flexibility of Jade ThirdEye has allowed Skipton to develop a number of ‘vulnerable customer’ rules that look for activity of concern on the accounts of customers that they have deemed as more susceptible to being targeted.